Gitphiyi/Advanced-Computer-Networks/fundamental-network-notes/Transport_Layer/TCP.md

 - TCP Handshake
 - TCP Data Transfer
 - TCP Teardown
+- How In-Order Transmission is Guaranteed
-- How In-order Transmission Is Guaranteed
+- How Reliable Transmission is Guaranteed
+- Problems with TCP
 - Flow Control
 - Congestion Control